-The Company closed the private placement in January 2025 noted below in the "Financing Activities", however the Company will need to obtain financing in the form of debt, equity, or a combination thereof to continue with its planned non-discretionary and discretionary operational activities.
+The Company closed multiple financings in 2025 noted below in the "Financing Activities", however the Company may need to obtain financing in the form of debt, equity, or a combination thereof to continue with its planned non-discretionary and discretionary operational activities.
 Notwithstanding the Company's recent and historic funding, there is a risk that sufficient additional financing may not be available to the Company on acceptable terms, or at all.
-While the Company currently expects to raise additional funds to fund ongoing operations and its commitments in the near term to continue exploration and development activities.
-These material uncertainties may cast significant doubt upon the Company's ability to continue as a going concern, and therefore the Company may be unable to realize its assets and discharge its liabilities in the normal course of business.
+While the Company currently expects to raise additional funds to fund ongoing operations and its commitments in the near-term to continue exploration and development activities.